Possibility of hypothetical stable micro black hole production at future 100 TeV collider: Introduction

-Microscopic black holes with the masses under 100~TeV appear in the extra-dimensional theories \cite{ArkaniHamed:1998rs,Antoniadis:1998ig,Randall:1999ee}.
+Microscopic black holes with the masses under 100~TeV can naturally appear in the extra-dimensional theories \cite{ArkaniHamed:1998rs,Antoniadis:1998ig,Randall:1999ee}.
 In these theories the value of the higher-dimensional Panck mass can be as low as several TeV.
 Existing constraints on the parameters of the models with extra dimensions come from the direct measurements of Newton's law of gravitation at small distances \cite{Adelberger:2009zz,Murata:2014nra} and from the LHC searches \cite{Khachatryan:2014rra,Aad:2015zva} for the missing transverse energy of jets due to graviton-emission processes: the radii of the extra dimensions $R_D < 37~\mu$m and the Planck mass $M_D > 3.5~$TeV.
 In this work we will conservatively assume $M_D > 3~$TeV.
 The minimum black hole mass corresponding to the certain $M_D$ can be found from the condition that the entropy of the black hole be large (see \cite{Giddings:2001bu}).
 In the case of six dimensions the black hole mass $M=5M_D$ corresponds to the entropy $S_{BH} \simeq 24$ and we will take it as the lower threshold of mass.

-Besides, in this work we assume there is no Hawking radiation \cite{Hawking:1974sw}.
-This worst scenario must be taken into account due to the lack of the experimental data concerning the Hawking radiation as well as due to the theoretical uncertainties in the field of quantum gravity.
-In particular, there are theoretical suggestions \cite{Unruh:2004zk,Vilkovisky:2005db} that the process of Hawking radiation could depend on the details of the Planck-scale degrees of freedom.
-There is also the question if the produced black holes, which in general have non-zero charge, lose their charge immediately via the Schwinger mechanism \cite{Schwinger:1951nm} or they remain charged.
-Hypothetically, in the worst case, the Schwinger discharge can happen even if there is no Hawking radiation (see the discussion in \cite{Giddings:2008gr}), so we have to consider the neutral stable micro black holes as well as the charged ones.
+In this work we assume that there is no Hawking radiation \cite{Hawking:1974sw}.
+This scenario should be taken into account due to the lack of the experimental data concerning the Hawking radiation as well as due to the theoretical uncertainties in the field of quantum gravity.
+However, one should keep in mind that the black hole evaporation is an inevitable consequence of quantum theory.
+Even though there are theoretical suggestions \cite{Unruh:2004zk,Vilkovisky:2005db} that the process of Hawking radiation could depend on the details of the Planck-scale degrees of freedom, once the black hole acquires enough mass to enter a semiclassical regime, the universal Hawking radiation starts.
+The timescale of evaporation is faster than that of mass acquisition, so the black hole cannot grow macroscopically according to any theoretical considerations.
+Based on the data from astrophysical observations, our work conducts a test of safety, independent of the reliance on theoretical results.